 Stay Safe and Stay Healthy

 Be smart this summer—think before you drink.
-Practice measures to avoid the spread of the coronavirus to yourself and others.
-Avoiding alcoholic beverages while piloting a boat, driving a car, exploring the wilderness, and swimming or surfing can also help keep you and your loved ones safe.
+Avoiding alcohol beverages while piloting a boat, driving a car, exploring the wilderness, and swimming or surfing can also help keep you and your loved ones safe.

 - Provide a variety of healthy foods and snacks.